TUB-Control/PaPI/README.md

 * Run/Edit mode
 * Set/load backgorund and save it to config
 * [fix] When plugin in gui crashs, gui stays alive and plugin will be stopped

+v.0.8.2
+---
+ * New minor feature: PaPI will save a cfg on close.
+One is able to load this cfg after startup using 'ReloadConfig'
+ * Big bugfix: signal and signal name relation had an order bug.
+There is now a new back end structure handling signals
+ * Signal unsubscribe is now possible using the gui
+ * Signals, parameter and plugins in overview are sorted now